Skip to contents

 fmt_fun

-function that formats the statistics in the columns/rows in columns= and rows=
+function that formats the statistics in the columns/rows in columns and rows

-undo_text_format
+text_format, undo_text_format

 text_interpret